 History of HNGR

 The first HNGR interns went overseas in the spring of 1977, and the Program has since become known as a unique educational opportunity and a life-changing experience for students.
 One HNGR intern described it as a "transforming process--not just practical learning, but the kind that broadens your mind, humbles your spirit, and enriches your vision for the future."
-More than 700 students have participated between 1977 and 2012.
+About 1,000 students have since participated in HNGR.

 The Program has also become an important campus resource center for the study of development and other issues of importance to the Majority World.
 The HNGR Library and Resource Center includes copies of independent study reports written by HNGR Interns, plus country information, maps, books, and videos.
 Throughout the academic year, HNGR sponsors speakers from the Majority World who bring an awareness of non-Western perspectives to the campus.
 HNGR interns give an annual presentation in Edman Chapel for the entire campus community.